chriscareycode/purpleair-raspberry-pi/README.md

 # purpleair-raspberry-pi
 Display PurpleAir color on a Raspberry Pi with Unicorn Hat and blink(1) light

+Unicorn Hat is a 8x8 RGB LED matrix that sits on top of the Raspberry Pi

+blink(1) is a USB device with two RGB LED lights (one on each side)

 ![Purple Raspberry Pi](https://chriscarey.com/blog/wp-content/uploads/2020/09/purple-pi.png)

 ## Introduction